jhildenbiddle/css-vars-ponyfill/docs/index.md

 }
 ```

-The ponyfill will include the declaration when `onlyVars` is `true` and resolve to its fallback value, maintaining the original cascade.
+The ponyfill will include the declaration when `preserveStatic` is `false` and resolve to its fallback value, maintaining the original cascade.

 ```css
 p {